 Hacienda at Fairview Valley is a 1,557-acre residential master planned community in Apple Valley's eastern SOI.
 The community is ultimately expected to support 3,114 units throughout four planning areas or villages.
 Although the development obtained approval in 2014, some project delays and the pandemic stalled activity.
 The project has recommenced activity, including recent property transactions in 2020, and the County expects approximately one-third (1,165) of the total units to be built during the planning period.
-The County assumes that 100 of the 1,165 units will be affordable to lower income households (townhomes), 860 will be affordable to moderate income households, and 205 will be affordable to above-moderate-income households.
+The County assumes that 100 of the 1,165 units will be affordable to lower income households (townhomes), 860 will be affordable to moderate income households.